CR72322/IDS706-Project1/README.md

 # Continuous Integration using GitHub Actions of Python Data Science

 This project is a basic demonstration of using the Pandas library in Python to compute descriptive statistics from a CSV data sample.
-The script loads the data, computes the statistics, and prints the results to the console.
+The data contains cost of a healthy diet per day.
+The script loads the data, computes the statistics, and prints the results.

 ## Prerequisites